 When deciding whether to modify your bail, the judge considers:

 - the seriousness of the alleged offense (including any injuries to the alleged victim, any threats to the alleged victim, whether any weapons were allegedly used, and whether any drugs were allegedly involved),

 - your prior criminal history,

-- your probability of appearing for future court appearances, and, most importantly,
+- your probability of appearing for future court dates such as the arraignment, and, most importantly,

 - public safety.5

 “Unusual circumstances” or “good cause” do not include the facts that:

 - you have made all prior court appearances, and/or